nahidsaikat/nahidsaikat.com/README.md

 * Dunder Methods in Python for Built-in Math Functions
 * An Introduction to DuckDB Using Python
 * uv - Python's All-in-One Package and Project Manager Tool
+* Special Attributes of Python
+* Name Scoping in Python, the LEGB Rule

 ## License
 The MIT License (MIT)